Review the following key concepts to learn how Identity service helps you login and gain access to Rackspace Cloud services.

 If necessary, administrators and users can invalidate a token before it expires by submitting a Revoke token API request.
 After a token expires or becomes invalid, the Identity service returns 404 errors until you authenticate again.

-The Rackspace Cloud Identity service issues authenticated encrypted tokens (AE).
+The Identity service issues authenticated encrypted tokens (AE).
 AE tokens are non-persistent tokens that contain encrypted metadata that supplies all the necessary information to determine whether a token is valid.
-For more information, see the Authenticated Encrypted Tokens article in the Rackspace Knowledge Center.
+For more information, see the Authenticated Encrypted Tokens article.

 A common security construct for assigning a specific set of access rights and privileges to a user or group of users.
 Service administrators can create named roles, configure the rights and privileges for each role, and manage the role without updating